iyoolaoyabiyi/colors-roulette/README.md

 5. **Real-time Stats**:
     - **Status**: Indicates whether the application is idle, generating colors, or stopped.
-    - **Delay**: Displays the current delay interval for color generation.
+    - **Speed**: Displays the current speed interval for color generation.
     - **Total Colors Generated**: Shows the number of colors generated in the current session.

 6. **Enhanced User Interface**: